Roethlisberger throws TD in cameo, Steelers top Titans 16-6

-PITTSBURGH — Ben Roethlisberger made the most of his brief preseason cameo, throwing for 114 yards and a touchdown as the Pittsburgh Steelers had little trouble with the Tennessee Titans in a 16-6 victory on Saturday.

-New Pittsburgh offensive coordinator Randy Fichtner didn’t let Roethlisberger’s lone scheduled exhibition appearance ahead of the Sept.
-9 season opener at Cleveland go to waste.
-Roethlisberger completed 11 of 18 passes during his three drives, including a 32-yard rainbow to Justin Hunter for a score late in the first quarter.
+Tennessee quarterback Marcus Mariota’s hot start to the preseason — he’d led the Titans to touchdowns on two of the three drives he worked coming in — came to an abrupt halt against a defense that led the NFL in sacks last season.

-Titans quarterback Marcus Mariota, meanwhile, struggled against Pittsburgh’s starting defense.
-Mariota completed 5 of 8 passes for 43 yards while playing most of the first half.
+Mariota completed just 5 of 8 passes for 43 yards while playing most of the first half.
 He missed a wide-open Corey Davis for what would have been a long touchdown on Tennessee’s opening drive and his afternoon ended late in the second quarter when Steelers rookie safety Terrell Edmunds picked off a floater intended for Taywan Taylor.

-The Titans didn’t do much in the run game to take any of the pressure off Mariota.
+“Should’ve made that throw on third down, give Corey a chance to score,” Mariota said.
+“They busted the coverage.
+We should’ve made the most of that one.”

+Davis took the blame for the incompletion, calling it a “miscommunication.”
+Either way it was as close as Tennessee’s first-string offense came to a big play.
 Derrick Henry and Dion Lewis combined for 23 yards rushing on eight carries.
 Tennessee’s lone touchdown came on a 3-yard touchdown pass from Blaine Gabbert to tight end Anthony Firkser in the fourth quarter.

+“We’ve shown flashes of stuff we can do, we show flashes of potential, but potential means nothing,” Mariota said.
+“You’ve got to go out there and continue to get better and looking at this game, this past game, it leaves a bad taste in your mouth.”

 BACKING UP BELL

-While All-Pro running back Le’Veon Bell remains away from the team while waiting to sign his franchise tender, James Conner and rookie Jaylen Samuels impressed against the Titans.
+While Bell remains away from the team while waiting to sign his franchise tender, James Conner and rookie Jaylen Samuels impressed against the Titans.
 Conner ran 10 times for just 18 yards but also caught six passes for 52 yards, a portion of his game that has not been a strong suit.

 Samuels, a fifth-round pick trying to earn a roster spot, was a workhorse in the second half.
 He ran 11 times for 41 yards and caught four passes for another 36.